What is Loan Origination?

 Are Loan Origination Fees Negotiable?

 Simply put, yes.
 As stated above, loan origination fees are absolutely negotiable.
-Some lenders will even broker loan agreements with NO origination fee.
-The criteria for this, however, is usually having an immaculate borrowing history and an impressive credit score.
-That aside, lower (or the absence of) origination fees tend to come with the compromise of higher interest rates, which work out to be more costly in the long run.
+Some lenders even broker loan agreements with NO origination fee.
+In order to qualify, however, a borrower must usually have an immaculate borrowing history and an impressive credit score.
+In general, loans with no or very low origination fees tend to come with the compromise of higher interest rates, which work out to be more costly in the long run.